diogoascarneiro/TuubLuup/README.md

 ## License

+© 2025 Diogo Carneiro

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+This means you are free to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **NonCommercial** — You may not use the material for commercial purposes.

+For more details, see the [LICENSE](LICENSE) file or visit the [Creative Commons website](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Acknowledgments